 Garden House School was founded in 1950 by Margery de Brissac Bernard (1896-1994).
-Miss de Brissac educated the children and grand-children of diplomats and Prime Ministers including Winston Churchill and Alec Douglas-Home.
-Although she had no formal training as a teacher, she had great experience of life.
-Miss de Brissac worked at the Admiralty during World War One and trained as a nurse with the Red Cross.
-Following the end of the Second World War, she taught ballet in London.
-As a result of her success as a ballet teacher, Miss de Brissac was persuaded to consider establishing her own School.
-As a ballerina, her style, personal discipline and moral stance appealed to teachers and parents alike.
-Garden House has grown gradually since 1973.
-Then it was primarily a pre-prep school for boys and girls with just a smattering of older girls.
-The School developed, accepting girls to 11 years of age.
-In 1989, the Boys' School was established and since 2009, boys may continue their education at Garden House up to the age of 11.
+Miss de Brissac educated the offspring of diplomats and Prime Ministers including Winston Churchill and Alec Douglas-Home.
+Although not trained as a teacher, she had great experience of life, working at the Admiralty during WW1 and being a Red Cross nurse.

+In 1973, Miss de Brissac handed the ownership of Garden House School to Mrs Jillian Oddy, a parent at the School and now the Principal.
+Garden House has grown gradually.
+In 1973 it was a pre-prep for boys and girls with a smattering of older girls.
+The School has flourished, accepting girls to 11 years of age.
+In 1989, the Boys School was established and since 2009, boys may continue their education at Garden House to the age of 11.
 Garden House boys and girls are educated separately, except in Kindergarten.
 They are together for meals and for After School Clubs.
-In the 1990s, Garden House New York opened.
+In the 1990s, Garden House School opened in New York.
 Close links exist between the London and New York Schools.

-The School remains family-run and privately-owned.
+In 2004, the School moved to a purpose-designed building in Turks Row.
+The girls and boys continued to be taught separately.
+The School is family-run and privately-owned.
 It is considered among the most prestigious pre-prep and prep schools in central London.

 While respectful of our history, Garden House is grounded in the present while looking to the future for our children.
 Garden House prides itself on the long-term commitment of its core staff and the fact alumni return as parents themselves or as teachers.
 The School has an aesthetic which celebrates the appreciation of beauty in all its forms, with kindness as key.

 + SCHOOL GARDEN